Listen to or download this week’s radio program:

 With the celebration of the Resurrection of Jesus we naturally think of Christ’s redemption for us personally: How His shed blood washes away our sin and guilt, and how His resurrected life makes possible that we can actually be what He created us to be.
 The wonder of this cannot be fully described, but it can be fully experienced!

 However, as we mature in Christ once we’ve received Him as our Lord, His life within us desires to flow in an outwardly direction.
-And if we allow Him to do that to its farthest extent, His resurrected life will shape the institutions of the culture so that those Jesus Redemption-The Foundation of Civil Government1institutions will become vessels through which His truth can flow to the next generation.
+And if we allow Him to do that to its farthest extent, His resurrected life will shape the institutions of the culture so that those institutions will become vessels through which His truth can flow to the next generation.
 The institution of civil government will then protect, by law, the right of the truth of Christ’s kingdom to flow to the next generation.
 America’s Founders understood that this was civil government’s responsibility.
 They never envisioned the government being hostile to the church.
 Any honest individual who researches their writings will reach that conclusion.

 Founding Father and Sixth President, John Quincy Adams, made plain the connection between Christianity and our nation’s liberties when he stated: